tinytronix/SX126x/Readme.md

 ## FAQ
 Q: Why is the SW pin not supported by this library? <br>
-A: Currently the SW Pin is connected to 3,3V permanently, so RF is always on.
-In one of the next versions it mightbe a good idea to add a 5th parameter to the constructor (bool true/false): true- DIO2 switches RF, false: RF controlled externally.
+A: Currently (in my hardware setup) the SW Pin is connected to 3,3V permanently, so RF is always on.
+In one of the next versions it might be a good idea to add a 5th parameter to the constructor (bool true/false): true- DIO2 switches RF, false: RF controlled externally.